hammaadworks/streambuzz/README.md

 pip install -Ur requirements.txt
 ```

-Alternatively, build an image from the `Dockerfile` and save yourself the setup hassle.

 ### **Configuration**

 1. Fill in your keys as specified in the `.env.example` file.
-Use your model of choice by changing variables in `constants.py` under model section.
+   - Use your model of choice by changing variables in `constants.py` under model section.
+   - Paste your YouTube credentials in `.env` file as specified in `.env.example` file.
+    **Note: Hackathon organisers, kindly contact me at hammaadworks@gmail.com for YouTube Credentials to get the project started**
 2. Create database tables using the DDL commands provided in `queries.sql` file.
-This project uses Supabase.
-You can store your YouTube API keys in the `youtube_keys` table.

-    *Note: Hackathon organisers kindly contact [me](mailto:hammaadworks@gmail.com) for Supabase domain and anon key or kindly share those, I'll add the YouTube keys*

 3. Set up the user interface using **Agent 0 by Ottomator.ai** ([Agent 0](https://studio.ottomator.ai/agent/0)).